-35 years of getting children in school and ready to learn.
+For over 35 years. we’ve been getting children in school and ready to learn – whatever it takes.

 The work of School-Home Support (SHS) was started in 1984 in Langdon Park Secondary School, London Borough of Tower Hamlets, by an Education Welfare Officer – Bridget Cramp.
 Bridget saw that the pupils needed a level of support that went beyond the classroom to be able to fully engage in their learning and achieve their potential.